cliosight/cliosight_templates/platform_overview.md

 ### Ensuring Trustworthiness
 It is indeed easy to designate a form or an endpoint for collecting data into a particular table only in an in-built datasource.
 This is to ensure that the final insights derived from this data is highly reliable.
-These tables will be restricted in the sense that no other form can populate the tables associated with these forms.
+These tables will be restricted in the sense that no other forms can be used to enter data.
 Other ways are:
 1. Disabling manual access via admin console (for admin users)
 2. Disabling bulk CSV data import through the form interface